Last updated December, 2019.

-All the concepts make sense: cultivating awareness, not letting your mind use limited time and energy on regrets about the past or anxiety about the future, breaking free from conditioned behavior (and habitual actions/reactions), no longer getting caught up in the mental noise that leads to struggles such as stress, worry, depression, issues with self-confidence, et cetera.
+All the concepts make sense: cultivating awareness, not letting your mind use limited time and energy on regrets about the past or anxiety about the future, breaking free from conditioned behavior (and habitual actions/reactions), no longer getting caught up in the mental noise that leads to struggles such as stress, worry, depression, issues with self-confidence, sleep problems, et cetera.

 Sounds great, right?

 But, understanding it intellectually only provides more information for your mind to ruminate on.
 Which, not-so-coincidentally, is exactly what it loves to do.

 It wants to think about mindfulness and meditation and, in doing so, convinces you that you are receiving some benefit.
 But you're not.